odinhg/INF368A_EXC1/README.md

 ![Loss and accuracy plot during](training_plot.png)

-The classifier takes approximately 1 minute to train on the selected dataset and early stops during epoch 5.
+The classifier takes approximately 1 minute to train on the selected dataset (with early stopping).

 ### Accuracies on test data
 To evaluate the classifier on test data, run `evaluate.py`.